 Inclusion is defined as: “The action or state of including or of being included within a group or structure.”
 In business this means, an environment where everyone is valued, respected and supported regardless of their diversity, perspectives, preferences, experiences and beliefs.

-You want to create an environment that nurtures your employees’ talents, so they feel valued and in turn create value for your customers and your organization.
+You want to create an environment that nurtures a special connection between diversity and inclusion?
+Doing this enhances your employees’ talents, so they feel valued and in turn create value for your customers and your organization.
 To ensure that your employees feel respected at work, start by giving them sufficient flexibility to meet their personal and family needs.
 But offering a variety of programs, policies and resources that help employees manage work-life responsibilities, organizations are able to attract and retain top-quality employees.

 But keep in mind, diversity and inclusion starts at the top.
 Managers that believe in, and implement “Diversity and Inclusion” programs are more likely to unlock a person’s true potential.